RoboSSM: Scalable In-context Imitation Learning via State-Space Models: Empirical Results

 \subsection{Prompt Length Generalization}

 We investigate long-range in-context imitation learning with \methodname{}, focusing on prompt-length extrapolation to out-of-distribution contexts.
-In this section, we consider two approaches to making the test prompt substantially longer than the training prompt ($|\mathcal{P}_{\mathrm{test}}|> |\mathcal{P}_{\mathrm{train}}|$): (1) increasing the number of demonstrations and (2) applying temporal dilation to demonstrations.
-These experiments are conducted on LIBERO-Object, LIBERO-90 Study, and the Living Room Scene.
+In this section, we consider three approaches to making the test prompt substantially longer than the training prompt ($|\mathcal{P}_{\mathrm{test}}|> |\mathcal{P}_{\mathrm{train}}|$): (1) increasing the number of demonstrations, (2) evaluating on long-horizon tasks, and (3) applying temporal dilation to demonstrations.